-Risk management is a continuous and critical process that enables the IJB to manage uncertainty (positive or negative) i.e., its exposure to risk.
+Risk management is a continuous and critical process that enables the IJB to manage uncertainty, both positive and negative.
 Its approach to managing exposure to risk involves 4 key stages:

 - 1. Identification what are the risks? - 2.
-Risk Analysis Assessment/Evaluation what is the likelihood of the risk occurring and how severe will the risk impact? - 3.
-Prioritisation what are the likelihood and impact? - 4.
-Risk management Action Planning, Controls, Training, Procedures. - 5.
-Monitoring Reviewing Actions, Planning, Reporting, Strategy, Review.
+Risk analysis assessment / evaluation what is the likelihood of the risk occurring and how severe might be its impact? - 3.
+Prioritisation which risks are more likely than others, and which risks will have the most severe impact?

+4. Risk management - action planning, controls, training, and procedures.